GreaterManchesterODA/Digital-Exclusion-Risk-Index/README.md

 # Digital Exclusion Risk Index
-An index of risk of digital exclusion across England and Wales.
+An index of risk of digital exclusion across England, Wales and Scotland.

 This project is designed to create a tool for wider use, reduce duplication of work in creating digital exclusion indices, and come to a collective agreement about what indicators are best to portray the risk of digital exclusion on a local spatial scale.